Gene Rayburn: Early life

 Rayburn was born in Christopher, Illinois, the younger of two children of Croatian immigrants Mary A. Hikec (August 14, 1897 – April 29, 1985) and Peter Pero Jeljenić (January 17, 1887 – December 26, 1918).
-In an episode of Match Game ‘74, Rayburn spoke Serbo-Croatian with a contestant, mentioning that his parents were born in what was then Yugoslavia.
+In an episode of Match Game ‘74, Rayburn spoke Serbo-Croatian with a contestant and mentioned that his parents were born in what was then Yugoslavia.
 His father died when Rayburn was an infant.
-Mary moved her family to Chicago, where she met Milan Rubessa.
-After she married Rubessa on November 10, 1919, Rayburn took the name Eugene Rubessa (/ruːˈbeɪʃə/).
-He had an elder brother, Alfred, who was killed when Rayburn was a child, and a younger half-brother, Milan Rubessa Jr.
+Mary moved her family to Chicago; it was there she met Milan Rubessa.
+She married Rubessa on November 10, 1919, and gave her son the name Eugene Rubessa (/ruːˈbeɪʃə/).
+He had an elder brother, Alfred, who was killed when Rayburn was a child and a younger half-brother, Milan Rubessa Jr.

 Rayburn graduated from Lindblom Technical High School and attended Knox College.
-At Lindblom, he was senior class president and acted in the plays Robert of Sicily and Mrs. Wiggs of the Cabbage Patch.
+He was senior class president at Lindblom and acted in the plays Robert of Sicily and Mrs. Wiggs of the Cabbage Patch.

 An aspiring actor and opera singer, Rayburn moved to New York City but was unable to find stage work.
 He found a job as a page and tour guide at NBC studios at 30 Rockefeller Plaza instead.
 After three years in that position, Rayburn began announcing at various radio stations, eventually landing back in New York at WNEW.
 He enlisted in the United States Army Air Forces and served in World War II.
 Gene chose the stage name "Rayburn" by randomly sticking his finger in the phone book.

 Career

 Radio career

 Before appearing in television, Rayburn was an actor and radio performer.
 He had a morning drive time radio show in New York City, first with Jack Lescoulie (Anything Goes) and later with Dee Finch (Rayburn & Finch) on WNEW.
 Rayburn's pairings with Lescoulie and Finch helped to popularize the now-familiar morning drive radio format.
-At WNEW, he was able to lobby for songs' recording and, hence, chart-popularity, e.g. "Music!
+At WNEW, he lobbied for playing of certain songs, resulting in chart popularity (e.g. "Music!
 Music!
-Music!" (recorded by Teresa Brewer) and co-authoring the lyrics of the song "Hop-Scotch Polka" with Carl Sigman (both 1949).
+Music!" (recorded by Teresa Brewer)) and co-authored the lyrics of the song "Hop-Scotch Polka" with Carl Sigman (both 1949).
 When Rayburn left WNEW, Dee Finch continued the format with Gene Klavan.